Jared Cohen: Google

 Cohen left the State Department's Policy Planning staff on 2 September 2010.
 On 7 September 2010, Cohen became an adjunct senior fellow at The Council on Foreign Relations focusing on counter-radicalization.
 He was hired as the first director of Google Ideas, a new branch within Google, in mid-October 2010.
-With the creation of Alphabet, Google Ideas spun out into Jigsaw, which Cohen founded and now leads as CEO.
+With the creation of Alphabet, Google Ideas spun out into Jigsaw, which Cohen founded and led until 2022.
 Jigsaw is tasked with "invest[ing] in and build[ing] technology to address humanity's most intractable problems, from countering violent extremism to online censorship, to expand[ing] access to information for the world’s most vulnerable populations and to defend[ing] against the world’s most challenging security threats."

 According to a Fast Company article, "Jigsaw’s employees are a mix of engineers and researchers, who have built out a portfolio of more than a dozen products."

 Wired wrote that "The New York–based think tank and tech incubator aims to build products that use Google's massive infrastructure and engineering muscle not to advance the best possibilities of the Internet but to fix the worst of it: surveillance, extremist indoctrination, censorship."

 According to a 2019 Vice Motherboard report, "Current and former Jigsaw employees describe a toxic workplace environment, mismanagement, poor leadership, HR complaints that haven't resulted in action, retaliation against employees who speak up, and a chronic failure to retain talent, particularly women engineers and researchers.
 Sources describe a place full of well-intentioned people who are undermined by their own leaders; an organization that, despite the breathless headlines it has garnered, has done little to actually make the internet any better."

 In June 2022, Cohen addressed the UN Security Council, warning that Russian cyberattacks, disinformation and other forms of information warfare being waged in Ukraine are a “crystal ball” for future problems elsewhere.
 He called for states to "find a way to turn the volume down and settle on some kind of deterrence doctrine for the cyber domain."

 In a July 2012 email to members of Clinton's team Cohen reportedly sent to Clinton said: “My team is planning to launch a tool on Sunday that will publicly track and map the defections in Syria and which parts of the government they are coming from.”

 Techno-democracy

-According to the Washington Post's David Ignatius, the concept of "techno-democracy" was first articulated in detail in a November article in Foreign Affairs, which Cohen co-authored with Richard Fontaine.
+According to the Washington Post's David Ignatius, the concept of "techno-democracy" was first articulated in detail in a November (2020) article in Foreign Affairs, which Cohen co-authored with Richard Fontaine.
 "The concept is anchored on the creation of a 'T-12' group of advanced democracies that would work together to compete with China on issues related to technology."
 Ignatius writes, "it has the strong backing of Secretary of State Antony Blinken and National Security Advisor Jake Sullivan."